 Transportation assistance may be provided to WIOA participants.
-Case managers and clients must submit the required forms to justify the need for the supportive service and ensure that the need is tied to client's training and/or employment goals.
+Case managers and clients must submit the required forms to justify the need for the supportive service and ensure that the need is tied to client's training, employment goals and/or part of the follow-up services to ensure employability and job retention for recently employed individuals.
+WIOA may provide transportation services to certain individuals who have been placed in employment for up to 30 days.
+Exceptions to the time period must be requested and approved in advance and sufficient documentation must be provided to support an extenuating circumstance.